Rana-Abdul-Waleed/codealpha_bazaarko/README.md

-BAZAARKO is a Full Stack Web Application developed using MERN Stack and Tailwind CSS.
+MegBazaar formerly BazaarKo is a Full Stack Web Application developed using MERN Stack and Tailwind CSS.
 It is an e-commerce website which has different features like products listings, product details, cart functionality, user authentication, order processing and more.